How to Buy OTC Stocks

 Nova Minerals isn’t bankrupt.
 It’s current in its financial reporting and the stock price sits at around $0.50 at the time of writing this.
 So, it’s above the $0.01 listing price rule.
 When it first listed, the price was at $0.11, then went down to $0.01.
 It climbed consistently since then, but even with a recent dip it’s still above the $0.11 mark.

 AB Electrolux B S/ADR (PINK: ELUXY) is referred to as Electrolux and it produces common household appliances.
 It’s the world’s second largest appliance manufacturer, after Whirlpool.

 This is a Swedish company.
-It’s trading over $46 and pays a dividend.
-The stock has also been climbing since it first listed in 1987.
+It’s trading over $25 and pays a dividend.
+The stock has seen many ups and downs since it first listed in 1987.
 This is an example of a company on the Pink market that might be worth investing in.

 How to Buy OTC Stocks Online